pierrechls/my-mac-os/README.md

 ## Applications

-I use a lot of applications on my mac.
-Here is a list of the ones that I love and use the most in my day to day life, sorted by their importance.
-I also share my dotfiles [here](https://github.com/pierrechls/dotfiles).

 | Application | Category | Description | Price |
 | ------ | ----------- | ----------- | ----------- |
 | [Alfred](https://www.alfredapp.com/) | Productivity |